samuelschnurr/stock-hub/StockHubApi/README.md

 - Install the <a href="https://dotnet.microsoft.com/download/dotnet/5.0">.NET 5 SDK</a>
 - Install the <a href="https://www.microsoft.com/de-de/sql-server/sql-server-downloads?rtc=1">Microsoft SQL Server Express 2019 LocalDB</a>
 - Install the <a href="https://docs.microsoft.com/en-us/ef/core/cli/dotnet">EF Core cli tools</a> with the command `dotnet tool install --global dotnet-ef`
+- Notice that this application is hosted at `https://localhost:44370/`

 ## Build and run